tellor-io/TellorCore/InDepthOverview.md

     }

     /**
     * @dev This function allows stakers to request to withdraw their stake (no longer stake)
     * once they lock for withdraw(stakes.currentStatus = 2) they are locked for 7 days before they
-    * can withdraw the stake
+    * can withdraw the deposit
     */
-    function requestStakingWithdraw(TellorStorageStruct storage self) internal {
+    function requestStakingWithdraw(TellorStorage.TellorStorageStruct storage self) public {
-        StakeInfo storage stakes = self.stakerDetails[msg.sender];
+        TellorStorage.StakeInfo storage stakes = self.stakerDetails[msg.sender];
         //Require that the miner is staked
         require(stakes.currentStatus == 1);